 Read Like a Writer

 Ah, a bright shiny new year.
 A new start is a perfect time to reflect on our goals for the future.
-If you’re goal is to become a better writer and create submission-ready manuscripts, you’re in luck, because you can enroll today and get our best price of the year with 22% off all courses by using code PLOT22 when you enroll in a basic or advanced course.
+If you’re goal is to become a better writer and create submission-ready manuscripts, you’re in luck, because you can enroll in a writing course at the Institute for Writers today!
 To give you a sneak peek inside our IFW courses, today’s post is one of our Pointers from the Pros.

 Pointers from the Pros are 4-5 page articles that demonstrate a specific point about the craft of writing.
 If you’re stuck on a certain element in your writing (or writing assignment), as a student, you can download a related article to help you breakthrough that particular block.
 Today we’ll learn to read like a writer in this Pointer from the Pros from IFW instructor Kris Franklin.
 You’ll never look at your favorite book the same way again.
 Enjoy!